Artificial intelligence in information retrieval

 AI in databases and information retrieval

-Traditional databases now also include generative AI tools based on language models.
-In the Web of Science database, the AI tool is called Research Assistant.
-A similar tool will be available in UEF-Primo in November 2024.
-In Scopus database the tool is named Scopus AI.
 The database’s AI tool uses real articles as its sources, which it retrieves from the database itself.
-Based on the articles, the program creates a summary of the topic.
-However, the search and the resulting summary are only a quick overview of the topic, not a thorough or exhaustive answer.
-The search can easily be continued with more specific questions though.
+However, only abstracts of articles can be used, so information provided is limited.
+Based on the abstracts and language models, the program creates a summary of the topic.
+The search and the resulting summary are only a quick overview of the topic, not a thorough or exhaustive answer.
+The search can easily be continued with more specific questions, though.

 Read more about the topic on the library’s homepage: AI in information retrieval.
 The page provides more details on which applications and how to use them in information retrieval.